laravel/docs/billing.md

 <a name="defining-webhook-event-handlers"></a>
 ### Defining Webhook Event Handlers

 Cashier automatically handles subscription cancellations for failed charges and other common Stripe webhook events.
-However, if you have additional webhook events you would like to handle, you may do so by extending the Cashier webhook controller.
+However, if you have additional webhook events you would like to handle, you may do so by listening to the following events that are dispatched by Cashier:

+    - `Laravel\Cashier\Events\WebhookReceived`
+    - `Laravel\Cashier\Events\WebhookHandled`

-Your controller's method names should correspond to Cashier's controller conventions.
-Specifically, methods should be prefixed with `handle` and the "camel case" name of the webhook you wish to handle.
-For example, if you wish to handle the `invoice.payment_succeeded` webhook, you should add a `handleInvoicePaymentSucceeded` method to the controller:
+Both events contain the full payload of the Stripe webhook.
+For example, if you wish to handle the `invoice.payment_succeeded` webhook, you may register a [listener](/docs/{{version}}/events#defining-listeners) that will handle the event:

     <?php

-    namespace App\Http\Controllers;
+    namespace App\Listeners;

-    use Laravel\Cashier\Http\Controllers\WebhookController as CashierController;
+    use Laravel\Cashier\Events\WebhookReceived;

-    class WebhookController extends CashierController
+    class StripeEventListener
     {
         /**
-         * Handle invoice payment succeeded.
+         * Handle received Stripe webhooks.
          *
-         * @param  array  $payload
+         * @param  \Laravel\Cashier\Events\WebhookReceived  $event
-         * @return \Symfony\Component\HttpFoundation\Response
+         * @return void
          */
-        public function handleInvoicePaymentSucceeded($payload)
+        public function handle(WebhookReceived $event)
         {
+            if ($event->payload['type'] === 'invoice.payment_succeeded') {
                 // Handle the incoming event...
             }
         }

-Next, define a route to your Cashier webhook controller within your application's `routes/web.php` file.
-This will overwrite the default route registered by Cashier's service provider:
+    }

+Once your listener has been defined, you may register it within your application's `EventServiceProvider`:

+    <?php

+    namespace App\Providers;

+    use App\Listeners\StripeEventListener;
+    use Illuminate\Foundation\Support\Providers\EventServiceProvider as ServiceProvider;
-    use App\Http\Controllers\WebhookController;
+    use Laravel\Cashier\Events\WebhookReceived;

-    Route::post(
-        '/stripe/webhook',
-        [WebhookController::class, 'handleWebhook']
-    )->name('cashier.webhook');

-> {tip} Cashier emits a `Laravel\Cashier\Events\WebhookReceived` event when a webhook is received and a `Laravel\Cashier\Events\WebhookHandled` event when a webhook was handled by Cashier.
-Both events contain the full payload of the Stripe webhook.
+    class EventServiceProvider extends ServiceProvider
+    {
+        protected $listen = [
+            WebhookReceived::class => [
+                StripeEventListener::class,
+            ],
+        ];
+    }

 <a name="verifying-webhook-signatures"></a>
 ### Verifying Webhook Signatures